chenhongshen/HVMN/README.md

 ### How to get JD Customer Service corpus?
 Signed the following copyright announcement with your name and organization.
-Then mail to chenhongshen@jd.com or renzhaochun@jd.com to access the corpus.
+Then mail to chenhongshen#jd.com or renzhaochun#jd.com to access the corpus.

+Or,
+complete the form online(https://goo.gl/forms/9t4eKakWUAM1Z2192), we will send you the corpus by e-mail when approved.

 ### Copyright